Talks & Events

 This three-part sub-series of Optics: A New Way of Seeing Contemporary Culture focused on Health, Crisis, and Care.
 For this first virtual conversation, ICP Director of Exhibitions and Collections Erin Barnett, host Reya Sehgal and I looked at visualizing viruses.

-Care for the Polis: Introduction and Germ City Exhibition
+Care for the Polis: Germ City

 Heyman Center for the Humanities, Columbia University, 2020